ignite/cli/docs/guide/interchange/02-init.md

 starport scaffold chain github.com/cosmonaut/interchange --no-module
 ```

-A new directory named interchange is created.
-Make sure to now change into this directory, from there you will scaffold modules, types and maps.
+A new directory named `interchange` is created.

+Change into this directory where you can scaffold modules, types, and maps:

 ```bash
 cd interchange
 ```

 The `interchange` directory contains a working blockchain app.